bitrise-io/stacks/content/changelogs/aws/aws-mac-virtualized.md

 ### AMI version `2025W16-sequoia16`

-Added the initial version stable stack [macOS Sequoia with Xcode 16.3](../../stack_reports/aws/aws-mac-virtualized-sequoia16.md) with the following Xcode versions:
+Initial version of the [macOS Sequoia-based stack](../../stack_reports/aws/aws-mac-virtualized-sequoia16.md) with the following Xcode versions:
 - Xcode 16.3

 #### AMIs by Region